David Lean: International films

 Summertime (1955) marked a new departure for Lean.
 It was partly American financed, although again made for Korda's London Films.
 The film features Katharine Hepburn in the lead role as a middle-aged American woman who has a romance while on holiday in Venice.
 It was shot entirely on location there.
-Although best known for his epics, Lean's personal favourite of all his films was Summertime, and Hepburn his favourite actress.
+Although best known for his epics, Lean's personal favourite of all his films was Summertime, and Hepburn was his favourite actress.

 He developed The Wind Cannot Read but could not come to terms with Alex Korda and the Rank Organisation.